rocket-pool/docs.rocketpool.net/docs/guides/node/updates.md

 ::::: tab macOS
 To update the OS packages, use the UI to select `Apple -> Software Update`.

-To udate packages themselves, the easiest way is via `homebrew` in the terminal:
+To update packages themselves, the easiest way is via `homebrew` in the terminal:

 ```
 brew update && brew upgrade